 Decryption Key Password: If the private key is password-protected, this is where that password can be provided.
 If no password is needed, leave blank.

-4. Signature: If the AS2 sender signs their messages, the Signature tab is where the certificate file can be provided for signature verification.
+7. The Signature tab.
+If the AS2 sender signs their messages, the Signature tab is where the certificate file can be provided for signature verification.